 Let's see how is Ecotourism defined:

 - "Responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education."
 (International Ecotourism Society, TIES)

 - “Environmentally responsible travel to relatively undisturbed natural areas in order to enjoy and appreciate nature (and accompanying cultural features, both past and present), that promote conservation, have a low visitor impact and provide beneficially active socio-economical involvement for local people.”
 (International Union for Conservation of Nature, IUCN)

-Discover our local, embrace ecotourism that conserves the natural environment and sustains the well-being of local people!
+Discover our local and rural, embrace ecotourism that conserves the natural environment and sustains the well-being of local people!

 Welcome to GWT2P destination!